-This particular specie of plant, often called Eustoma, originates from North America and is native to both prairie regions and desert riverbeds.
+This particular species of plant, often called Eustoma, originates from North America and is native to both prairie regions and desert riverbeds.

 In literal terms, Lisianthus means ‘bitter flower’ and was given the name to the taste of the flowers which we traditionally used in herbal medicine.

-So, if you want to brighten up your garden with a beautifully coloured flower then follow the tips and tricks below.
+So, if you want to brighten up your garden with a beautifully colored flower then follow the tips and tricks below.

 The Lisianthus’ shapes and hues

-With an array of colours, styles and types to choose from, there is surely a Lisianthus plant to suit all.
-From green and white variants, to blue, pink, salmon, purple and lilac shades, there are multiple colours available.
+With an array of colors, styles, and types to choose from, there is surely a Lisianthus plant to suit all.
+From green and white variants to blue, pink, salmon, purple and lilac shades, there are multiple colors available.
 Certain species even boast flowers with petals brandishing several shades.

-You can recognise a Lisianthus because of their long, slender stems, which bear several gentian-like tubular flower heads.
+You can recognize a Lisianthus because of their long, slender stems, which bear several gentian-like tubular flower heads.

 How can you ensure growth?